Rahaf-Mansour/Rahaf-Mansour/README.md

 <h1>🚀 About Me</h1>
 <ul>
 <li>👋 My name is Rahaf Mansour </li>
-<li>💻 I am a Computer Engineering Student at Al-Quds University </li>
+<li>💻 I am a 5th year Computer Engineering Student at Al-Quds University </li>
 <li>🌱 I always keen to learn new things </li>
 <li> 💞️ Competed in "START HACK" Europe's largest hackathon, which took place in Switzerland in 2023 </li>
 <li> 😄 Sociable and helpful person </li>